-Princeton Innovation is a campus-wide initiative that aims to benefit humanity through innovation and entrepreneurship.
+Coordinated by the newly established Office of Innovation, Princeton's campus-wide innovation initiative aims to benefit humanity through innovative discovery and entrepreneurship.

 Our faculty, staff researchers, students and alumni combine the pursuit of curiosity-driven knowledge with the desire to solve the major challenges of our time.
-Princeton Innovation nurtures this enterprising spirit through our programs, spaces and relationships.
+The Office of Innovation and its divisions nurture this enterprising spirit through our programs, spaces and relationships.
 We support the Princeton community in their innovation and entrepreneurial goals as they translate their discoveries and inventions into technologies and services that have a positive impact on society.

 Our network of campus Innovation Partners builds greater collaboration among the University offices and entities engaged in innovation and entrepreneurship.